Mick Kaczorowski: Biography

 While at University of Michigan, Mick met the multi-award-winning director Robert Altman.
 In 1983, University of Michigan School of Music invited Altman to direct Stravinsky's opera, The Rake's Progress.
 Altman lectured about his films while in at the university.
 Mick Kaczorowski used this opportunity to take advantage of having the world renown Altman at the University.
 He began to work on the opera volunteering on all aspects of the production, attended his film lectures and rehearsals and waited tables at a restaurant frequented by Altman.
 He was later given the responsibility as primary note-taker for the director when the opera began stage rehearsals.
 Post-graduation, he moved to New York to continue working with Robert Altman.
 In New York, he worked as one of Altman's production assistants in New York and on location.
 He served in various capacities in the editing phase of Streamers, OC and Stiggs, and Secret Honor.

 In 1985, Mick Kaczorowski assisted in the launching of National Geographic Explorer.
 Over the course of the next decade, he edited over 40 films.
 He was nominated an Emmy (1990) for Outstanding Individual Achievement in a Craft: Editing for "Dancing with the Stingrays" and (1993) Outstanding Individual Achievement in a Craft: Editing for “Ocean Kayakers”.

 In 1994, Kaczorowski joined Discovery Communications and for the next 20 years worked across many different Discovery networks getting numerous Emmy nominations and winning three Prime-Time Emmy Awards his work.
-Over the years, he has managed, supervised and produced everything from Documentary specials and long running series, IMAX movies, Kaczorowski has helped to develop the careers of David Tutera, Dave Salmoni, Christopher Lowell, Robert Verde, Jeremy Wade and others.
+Over the years, he has managed, supervised and produced everything from Documentary specials and long running series, IMAX movies, Kaczorowski has helped to develop the careers of David Tutera, Dave Salmoni, Christopher Lowell, Robert Verde, Jeremy Wade, and others.

-As a director, Kaczorowski has had the opportunity to work with some of the greatest award-winning talents of both stage and screen, including directing narrations with Sir John Gielgud, Rod Steiger, Linda Hunt, Stockard Channing, Novella Nelson, Kenneth Branagh, Brenda Vaccaro, Andre Braugher, William Shatner and many others.
+As a director, Kaczorowski has had the opportunity to work with some of the award-winning talents of both stage and screen, including directing narrations with John Gielgud, Rod Steiger, Linda Hunt, Stockard Channing, Novella Nelson, Kenneth Branagh, Brenda Vaccaro, Andre Braugher, William Shatner and many others.

 Mick Kaczorowski was the senior producer for Discovery Channel's Carrier: Fortress at Sea.
 The documentary was well received.
 This earned him an Emmy (1996) for Outstanding Informational Programming Long Form.